Parent & Child Program

 Classes are led by an experienced Early Childhood educator and echo the rhythms of the Waldorf preschool.
 Additionally, classes offer caregivers a place to connect about child development and parenting techniques.

-Parent & Child Program Teachers
+Parent & Child Program Core Beliefs

 - Young children learn through imitation.